· Cybersecurity Â· 7 min read

 • Check existing DMARC policy (if any)

-2. Implement basic SPF record
+2. Implement Basic SPF Record

-v=spf1 include:_spf.google.com include:mailgun.org ~all
+Value: v=spf1 include:_spf.google.com include:mailgun.org ~all

-3. Set up DKIM signing
+3. Set Up DKIM Signing

-• Configure DKIM in your email service provider
+• Configure DKIM in your email service provider settings

-• Publish DKIM public key in DNS
+• Publish the DKIM public key as a DNS TXT record

 Phase 2: DMARC Deployment (Week 2-4)